Frequently Asked Questions

 How many categorical spots do you offer?

-The Vascular Surgery Residency Training Program at the University of Rochester Medical Center is approved by the ACGME to match one resident each year.
+The Vascular Surgery Integrated Residency training program at the University of Rochester Medical Center is approved by the ACGME to match two residents every other year.
+Each year, we alternate between matching one applicant and matching two applicants.

 What is your accreditation status?